SoftHu/tos_avg/Zh/Nyotengu.md

 \nKeep your blade sharp, my apprentice.
 I can feel this winter in my bones...
 I won't be around forever.]
 Start -->1775179604274150[<b>Speaker 👉 Nyotengu:</b>
 \nWinter is the season of death.
 Makes me want to get cozy by a fire with someone special.]
+Start -->1777896872633746[<b>Speaker 👉 Nyotengu:</b>
+\nThis place is like a beautiful painting isn't it?
+I love serene paintings, I've even collected a few...don't laugh.]
+Start -->1777899356714390[<b>Speaker 👉 Nyotengu:</b>
+\nThis place is like a beautiful painting isn't it?
+I love serene paintings, I've even collected a few...don't laugh.]
+Start -->1777899498529178[<b>Speaker 👉 Nyotengu:</b>
+\nCan you smell that?
+I can't stand the smell of eggs...]
+Start -->1777899700467102[<b>Speaker 👉 Nyotengu:</b>
+\nTengu have no use for fabric dyes.
+The only color we use is the blood of our enemies.]
+Start -->1777899732709794[<b>Speaker 👉 Nyotengu:</b>
+\nI could really go for a chargrilled kebab right now.
+I once snuck one into the temple...
+Leon was not happy.]

 ```